nbarrasson/azure-apim-actions/README.md

 ### Create a Service Principal

 In order Github Actions to log onto your Azure subscription and execute the steps you need to create a Service Principal with read/write permissions on the source and destination APIM services.
-The below command line creates a Service Principal with Contributor role on a resource group (assuming both source and destination service are inside).
+The below command line creates a Service Principal with Contributor role on a resource group (assuming both source and destination services are inside).

 Replace <YOUR_SUBSCRIPTION_ID> and <YOUR_RESOURCE_GROUP_NAME> with appropriated values.